bustle/broccoli-test-builder/README.md

 A broccoli plugin to build a tree that includes everything necessary to run tests.

-Uses broccoli-jshint to run jshint over the src code and test code.
+Uses broccoli-lint-eslint to run jshint over the src code and test code.

 Builds test files into amd modules and concats them into `tests/built-amd-tests.js`